jeremy23newman/Senior-Project2026/Notes.md

 High Frequencies: All pass = inverted signal, adding -> cancels highs, subtracting -> reinforces highs

 ## **3/03-3/10**
-+This week focused mainly on creating/designing the presentation and preparing my outline.
++ This week focused mainly on creating/designing the presentation and preparing my outline.